INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): The ESO Large Program

-Starting from a catalogue of $117$ objects, with structural parameters computed from $gri$ KiDS images \citep{Roy+18}, spectroscopic redshifts and stellar masses retrieved from \citetalias{Tortora+18_UCMGs} and \citetalias{Scognamiglio20}, we select 52 objects with the $g-i$ broad band colour compatible with that of a stellar population with integrated age$\ge8$ Gyrs (considering a solar, super-solar and a sub-solar metallicity).
-To this purpose, we use single-burst stellar population models from \citet{Bruzual+03} and the MAG\_AUTO magnitudes from the KiDS DR3, after correcting them for extinction.
-Figure~\ref{fig:color_selection} shows the $g-i$ colour as a function of redshifts, in the windows where the candidates lay.
+Starting from a catalogue of $117$ objects with structural parameters computed from $gri$ KiDS images \citep{Roy+18}, spectroscopic redshifts, and stellar masses retrieved from \citetalias{Tortora+18_UCMGs} and \citetalias{Scognamiglio20}, we select only those with the $g-i$ broad band colour compatible with that of a stellar population with integrated age $\ge8$ Gyr (considering a solar, super-solar, and a subsolar metallicity).
+To this purpose, we use single-burst stellar population models from \citet{Bruzual+03} and the MAG\_AUTO magnitudes from the KiDS DR3 after correcting them for extinction.
+In addition, we discard objects for which spectra with good S/N are already available from the literature\footnote{We will analyse these spectra with the same tools presented here, hence constraining the relic nature of a few more UCMGs.}.
+Applying these selection cuts, we finally selected 52 galaxies for the XSH follow up.
+Figure~\ref{fig:color_selection} shows the $g-i$ colour as a function of redshift, in the windows where the candidates lay.
 Empty circles are the 52 galaxies we target with the \INSPIRE\, LP (final sample), while filled ones are the objects with complete observations released with this DR1.
-Finally, crosses are UCMGs that we discard because their colours are consistent with younger ages\footnote{This figure is not exactly identical to the one showed in the \citetalias{Spiniello20_Pilot} because, thanks to new information obtained on the candidates (from the $9$-bands optical+NIR photometric catalogue released as part of KiDS DR4), and also due to the delay in the observations caused by the shutting down of the ESO telescopes due to the COVID-19 pandemic, we have slightly amended the list of targets.}.
+Finally, crosses are UCMGs that we discard because their colours are consistent with younger ages\footnote{This figure is not identical to the one shown in the \citetalias{Spiniello20_Pilot} because, thanks to new information obtained on the candidates (from the $9$-band optical+NIR photometric catalogue released as part of KiDS DR4), and also due to the delay in the observations caused by the shutting down of the ESO telescopes during the COVID-19 pandemic, we have slightly amended the list of targets.}.